|Nutritional Guidelines (per serving)|

 Add the vinegar and heat the mixture until the liquid boils.

 Lower the heat a bit and continue simmering until the liquid has reduced by half.

 Add the demi-glace, then lower heat to a simmer and reduce for about 10 minutes.

 Strain through a mesh strainer (optional) and serve right away.

-But you may be concerned that you have to start with a demi-glace.
-You can find prepared demi-glace to purchase, which would certainly be a shortcut.
+- You can find prepared demi-glace to purchase, which would certainly be a shortcut.
 One brand touts that it spends 30 hours reducing the stock.
 If you don't have time for that, buying rather than making is an easy choice.